robbdouglas/jeopardy-game/README.md

 ## Done

-- all comments in english --> done
+- all comments in english
-- if 1 player is playing, it must say "player" instead of "players" --> done
+- if 1 player is playing, it must say "player" instead of "players"
-- change categories --> done
+- change categories
 - already used questions must be disabled visually
 - add A B C D in bold to the answers
 - answeres must be clickable only once and then disabled